AnshSG13/ap_study_guide_creator/README.md

      - Embeds the query using the same SentenceTransformer model.
      - Retrieves top-matching chunks from MongoDB using cosine similarity.
      - Sends the chunks and the user query to OpenAI’s GPT model (e.g., `gpt-4o-mini`) to generate a context-aware response.

 ## Setup Instructions
-# Project Name

-Briefly describe the purpose of your project here, including key features and intended audience.

----

-## Setup Instructions

 ### Step 1: Create and Activate a Virtual Environment